CCPA Privacy Policy

 Opt Out Preference Signals

-The Site recognizes the Global Privacy Control (“GPC”) signal.
-If you are using a browser setting or plug-in that sends an opt-out preference signal to each website you visit, we will treat that as a valid request to opt out and this will be indicated in the banner notice that appears when you visit our website.
-You can manually indicate your preferences via the Do Not Sell or Share My Personal Information link at the bottom of the website.
+The website recognizes the Global Privacy Control (“GPC”) signal.
+If you are using a browser setting or plug-in that sends an opt-out preference signal to each website you visit, we will treat that as a valid request to opt-out and this will be indicated by the “Do Not Sell of Share My Personal Information” button switched on and the “Targeted Advertising” button switched off when clicking on the Cookie Preferences link at the bottom of the website.
+You can manually indicate your preferences via the Cookie Preferences button linked at the bottom of the website.
 To download and use a browser supporting the GPC browser signal, click here: https://globalprivacycontrol.org/orgs.
 If you choose to use the GPC signal, you will need to turn it on for each supported browser or browser extension you use.

 Some internet browsers incorporate a “Do Not Track” feature that signals to websites you visit that you do not want to have your online activity tracked.
 Given that there is not a uniform way that browsers communicate the “Do Not Track” signal, the Site does not currently interpret, respond to or alter its practices when it receives “Do Not Track” signals.